manasseh-zw/apollo/README.md

 found a way to do gap analysis but getting rate limited, by open ai! need to bump that up!

-okay lets face it the biggest bottle neck right now is the vector db postgres is too slow the ask memroyasync is
+okay lets face it the biggest bottle neck right now is the vector db postgres is too slow the ask memroyasync, switched to neon db now its much faster,

+decided to limit gap questions added to 1 so that we dont react the rate limit.